aparo/pyes/docs/guide/reference/modules/http.rst

 **http.max_content_length**    The max content of an HTTP request.
 Defaults to **100mb**
 =============================  ===========================================================

-It also shares the uses the common :doc:`network settings <./network.html>`.
+It also shares the uses the common :ref:`network settings <es-guide-reference-modules-network>`.

 Disable HTTP
 ============

 The http module can be completely disabled and not started by setting **http.enabled** to **false**.
-This make sense when creating non :doc:`data nodes <./node.html>`  which accept HTTP requests, and communicate with data nodes using the internal :doc:`transport <./transport.html>`.
+This make sense when creating non :ref:`data nodes <es-guide-reference-modules-node>`  which accept HTTP requests, and communicate with data nodes using the internal :ref:`transport <es-guide-reference-modules-transport>`.